Basic syntax

 - [5] pyprland's monitors plugin - Hyprland monitor management via IPC

-replacements — but they require you to define a completely separate configuration format that's then translated to Wayland protocols.
+The first two ([1], [2]) are essentially autorandr replacements — but they require you to define a completely separate configuration format that's then translated to Wayland protocols.
 Since Hyprland already supports a powerful native monitor syntax, I wasn't keen on losing that flexibility.

 The next two ([3], [4]) provide a way to visually configure and save monitor profiles — great for one-time setups, but not automatic.
 I wanted something that reacts instantly when monitors are plugged in or removed, without me having to run commands.

-’s monitors plugin ([5]) came the closest to what I wanted.
-It listens to Hyprland events and issues hyprctl
+pyprland’s monitors plugin ([5]) came the closest to what I wanted.
+It listens to Hyprland events and issues hyprctl commands.
+But it had three drawbacks for my use case:

 - Its configuration format is transformed into

-commands, meaning upstream code changes are required for new options. - There’s no simple, inspectable config file to tweak, just plugin settings.
+hyprctlcommands, meaning upstream code changes are required for new options. - There’s no simple, inspectable config file to tweak, just plugin settings.

 - No power state awareness.